teovoinea/overwatch-counters/README.md

 * Soldier: 76
 * Hanzo

-_Honestly who really knows at this point.
+_Honestly who really knows at this point?
 Feel free to suggest._

 #### Tracer
 * Mei